Wisdom is the delicate connection and sum total of knowledge, understanding, and truth.

 No one can attain wisdom by wishing for it.
 No one achieves it through osmosis or length of life.
 Wisdom is attained one way, and one way alone: relentless pursuit.

-Because the pursuit of wisdom is so exclusive and requires such devotion, it is often avoided.
-Many enjoy the benefits of wisdom, for its decisions always bring the best of results.
-But most people are unwilling to pursue wisdom at the cost of all else because in their estimation, the costs to gain wisdom offset the benefits of having it.
+Because the pursuit of wisdom is so exclusive and requires such devotion, many avoid it.
+People enjoy the benefits of wisdom, for its decisions always bring the best of results.
+But most are unwilling to pursue wisdom at the cost of all else because in their estimation, the costs to gain wisdom offset the benefits of having it.
 So it is with the seeking of anything of great value.

 It is like the miner who, hearing of an opportunity to discover gold, sells all that he has and moves to a place far from home in an unknown land.
 He takes his earnings, leads a meager existence and buys what he needs to create a mine and dig for the treasures he believes are there to be found.
 For years he cuts and breaks into the rocky soil in pursuit of his treasure.
 But he finds little; just a small strand here and a small piece there, but not enough to account for all the belongings he sold to find the fortune.